Islandora/documentation/docs/technical-documentation/migration-migrate-api.md

 ## Migrate API

-Uses the Drupal 8 [Migrate API](https://www.drupal.org/docs/8/api/migrate-api/migrate-api-overview), which "provides services for migrating data from a source system to Drupal 8.
+Uses the Drupal [Migrate API](https://www.drupal.org/docs/drupal-apis/migrate-api/migrate-api-overview), which "provides services for migrating data from a source system" to Drupal 8, 9, or 10.

 The "source system" can be almost anything:

-- an Islandora 7 system
+- an Islandora Legacy system
 - a group of scanned images and their metadata inside a CSV file
 - a web API